blockchain-unica/rosetta-smart-contracts/Solana_Execution_traces_tool/Readme.md

 For cost analysis, however, it will be necessary to run the off chain code via npm, so you will need to install [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-So before proceeding you should be able to run the following commands
+So before proceeding you should be able to run the following commands:

 ```sh
 $ solana --version